zzxwill/oss/intl.en-US/Utilities/ossfs/FAQ.md

 -   Q: I am not the root user, how does umount ossfs mount the directory?
     -   fusermount -u your\_mountpoint
 -   Q: How can I mount ossfs automatically when the device starts up?
-    -   Step 1: Write the bucket name, access key id/secret, and other information into /etc/passwd-ossfs, and change the permissions for this file to 640.
+    -   Step 1: Write the bucket name, AccessKeyId/Secret, and other information into /etc/passwd-ossfs, and change the permissions for this file to 640.
         -   ```
 echo your_bucket_name:your_access_key_id:your_access_key_secret >
                     /etc/passwd-ossfs